skmin-lab/unixmd/docs/source/keywords/methods/shxf.rst

-Decoherence induced surface hopping based on exact factorization method is included in UNI-xMD package.
+Decoherence induced surface hopping based on exact factorization (DISH-XF) :cite:`dish` method is included in UNI-xMD package.
 Electronic equation of motion in DISH-XF contains "decoherence term" which is derived from exact factorization, in addition to Eherenfest term, i.e.